 This policy brief explores innovative options available for infrastructure development financing in Uganda amidst the limited budget and competing demands in other sectors.
-It reveals that limited legal and regulatory frameworks, narrow tax base and a large informal sector as some of the impediments to revenue mobilization and as such pose financing challenges to infrastructure development in the country.
-Inefficient planning, absorptive capacity and project preparation and selection are other constraints facing public investments particularly infrastructure development.
+It reveals that limited legal and regulatory frameworks, narrow tax base and a large informal sector are some of the impediments to revenue mobilization and as such pose financing challenges to infrastructure development in the country.
+Inefficient planning, low absorptive capacity, inadequate project preparation and selection are other constraints facing public investments particularly infrastructure development.